Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-The game features excellent character development that enhances the story, adding depth and complexity to the overall experience.
+Users praise the game for its excellent character development, which enhances the story and adds depth to the overall experience.

 • “Excellent upping the ante for the story, great character development, and more complicated puzzles.”